-In Buffalo, the temperature typically varies from 19°F to 80°F over the course of the year, and is rarely below 4°F or above 86°F.
+In Buffalo, the summers are warm and partly cloudy and the winters are freezing, dry, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 19°F to 80°F and is rarely below 4°F or above 86°F.

 The warm season lasts for 3.7 months, from May 29 to September 20, with an average daily high temperature above 70°F. The hottest day of the year is July 20, with an average high of 80°F and low of 65°F.

 The cold season lasts for 3.3 months, from December 5 to March 14, with an average daily high temperature below 41°F. The coldest day of the year is January 29, with an average low of 19°F and high of 31°F.

 Average High and Low Temperature